 (In English—spring only)

-A continuation of CHE 210 with focus on complex chemical reactions and syntheses utilizing fundamental principles.
+A continuation of Organic Chemistry I with a focus on complex chemical reactions and syntheses utilizing fundamental principles.
 The study of mechanistic functional group chemistry will be a primary focus.
 Second semester laboratory extends previously learned macro- and micro-scale techniques to more complex systems and explores chemistry discussed in the lecture portion of the course.
 In addition, modern analytical techniques (e.g. nuclear magnetic resonance spectroscopy, UV-visible spectroscopy, and mass spectrometry) used in the identification of organic compounds will be discussed.
 Lab work is included for this class.
 Recommended credit: 5 semester credits.

 (In English—fall only)